-So far, 4 projects have hatched in the owl’s nest: The Good Samaritan, ggshield, HasMyCodeLeaked, and ggcanary.
+So far, 4 projects have hatched in the owl’s nest: The Good Samaritan, ggshield, ggcanary, and SaaS Sentinel.
 More projects are coming soon!

 Since late 2017, we have been watching over more than 40 million developers’ shoulders.
 Whenever they leaked a secret on public GitHub repositories, we made it our duty to notify them on time so they can take action.